tryshopr/shopr/README.md

-**This is still under very active development and I do not recommend using it for anything at all at the moment.
-Anything could change and we will be releasing an example store shortly.**
+**This is still under very active development and I do not recommend using it for anything at all until the 1.0.0 release.
+You can check out the app in all it's glory in the [example store](http://github.com/tryshoppe/example-store).**

 Shoppe is an Rails-based e-commerce platform which allows you to easily introduce a catalogue-based store into your Rails 4 applications.